reveal-ui/brid-framework/README.md

-# Hybrid Framework(beta)
+# Brid Framework(beta)

-Hybrid is a Laravel Application Framework (package) that allows developers / designers to spin up laravel applications in minutes.
-Hybrid was designed with one thing in mind - reduce the time spent spinning up a laravel apps by removing as much of the unnecessary setup boilerplate *(package installs, vendor publishing, config / setup)* as possible.
+Brid (hybrid) is a Laravel Application Framework (package) that allows developers / designers to spin up laravel applications in minutes.
+Brid was designed with one thing in mind - reduce the time spent spinning up a laravel apps by removing as much of the unnecessary setup boilerplate *(package installs, vendor publishing, config / setup)* as possible.

 ## Features (WIP)